tolamoye/IMBD-Data-Cleaning-with-R/README.md

 This is an R project on data cleaning of an **IMBD movie list**.
 This project is to ensure that the data is accurate, complete and consistent so that it can be used for analysis or other application with confidence in its quality.

 ## PROBLEM STATEMENT
 The dataset contains information about movies such as title ID, release year, genre, duration, country, content rating, director, income, votes, and score.
 The data is not cleaned and contains several inconsistencies such as different date formats, missing values, and inconsistent values.
 The problem is to clean and pre-process the data to make it suitable for further analysis.
 Specifically, the data needs to be standardized to a common format, missing values need to be handled, and inconsistent values need to be corrected.
-The goal is to create a clean dataset that can be used to analyse trends and patterns in the movie industry.
+The goal is to create a clean dataset that can be used to analyse the **.IMBD** data.
 For example:
 - The **Release year** column (e.g., '09 21 1972', '22 Feb 04', '10-29-99'), which need to be converted to a consistent format (e.g., 'YYYY-MM-DD') for analysis.
 -	Some rows contain missing or invalid data in the **Duration** column (e.g., 'Nan', 'Inf'), which need to be cleaned or imputed to ensure data integrity.
 -	The **Genre** column contains multiple genres separated by commas, which need to be split into separate columns to facilitate analysis.
--	The **Content Rating** column contains abbreviated characters which needs to be in their full form for thos=e who would not know the meaning (e.g., 'R', 'Not Rated', 'PG-13', 'Approved') that need to be standardized for analysis.
+-	The **Content Rating** column contains abbreviated characters which needs to be in their full form for those who would not know the meaning (e.g., 'R', 'Not Rated', 'PG-13', 'Approved') that need to be standardized for analysis.
 -	The **Income** column contains dollar signs and commas that need to be removed and the values converted to integers for analysis.
 -	The **Votes** column contains commas that need to be removed and the values converted to integers for analysis.
 -	The **Score** column contains inconsistent decimal separators (e.g., ',' and '.'), which need to be standardized for analysis.